 While some degree of protection against the great outdoors is guaranteed, as when choosing any camera, however, do take note of the pixel count and also the lens offered by a prospective trail camera, as well as the speed of its capture – critical for photographing wildlife, obviously – and its recovery time.

-Some trail cameras also offer infrared flash – light on a wavelength that won’t be picked up by the subject.
+Some trail cameras also offer infrared flash – light with a wavelength that won’t be picked up by the subject.
 You’ll also want to make sure it has sufficient memory and power to get the job done – just like any regular digital camera, plus that it is easy to set up and retrieve images from.

-With the above in mind, we’ve got 11 recommendations for the best trail cameras around…
+With the above in mind, we’ve got 10 recommendations for the best trail cameras around…

 The best trail cameras in 2020

 The latest option in trail cameras from the Bushnell brand features the advantage of two image sensors – one optimized for sharp and rich images during the day, and the other – you guessed it – optimized for night use, with high contrast clarity promised at up to 80ft in the dim.
 Being a camera for the great outdoors, it goes without saying that this one is also built to survive in both the cold and the heat.
-The product gets its ‘no glow’ moniker courtesy of LED lights that are described as ‘nearly invisible’ – thus making the unit ideal for both viewing wildlife and, conveniently, security purposes.
-Features Full HD video capture at up to 60fps with audio too, plus 30MP color camera with a triggered response time of just 0.2 seconds.
+The Dual Sensor (DS) product gets its ‘No Glow’ moniker courtesy of LED lights that are described as ‘nearly invisible’ – thus making the unit ideal for both viewing wildlife and, conveniently, security purposes.
+Features Full HD video capture at up to 60fps with audio too, plus 30 megapixel color camera with a triggered response time of just 0.2 seconds.

 If you’re dipping a toe into the world of trail cameras here is an affordable and reasonably featured entry point that takes up to three still images when triggered, with intervals adjustable between one second and 60 minutes, or alternatively between five seconds or a minute of HD quality video.
 Powered by eight regular AAs, rather than rechargeable lithium battery or solar power, its manufacturer nevertheless claims these could last up to 12 months, so you won’t have to keep popping back to change them.
 Another bonus is that its motion-activated sensor can spot subjects up to 100 feet away, its operation can be set to 24 hours or day or night only, it has an infrared flash, the 16-megapixel resolution CMOS sensor provided is good enough to do the job and it comes with a one year warranty.

 As the name indicates this model is interesting for the fact that it harnesses the power of the sun.
 Yes, it’s solar powered.
 Like other models in its range it comes with the core features of an ultra fast trigger speed of 0.07 seconds, plus 42 low glow LEDs.
-The resolution this time around is a modest yet perfectly serviceable 12 megapixels, while the flash range again extends up to 100ft.
+The resolution this time around is a modest yet perfectly serviceable 12 megapixels, while the flash range again extends up to 90ft.
 There’s an internal battery provided, though it can also be powered by six AA batteries, not included, should the sun presumably fail to shine.
-The ability to detect subjects up to 80ft away, time lapse movies, blur reduction built in, 720P video with sound plus a 2-inch screen tick the boxes for the attendant features we’d expect from a trail camera at its slightly more premium price.
+The ability to detect subjects up to 110ft away, time lapse movies, blur reduction built in, 720P video with sound plus a 2-inch screen tick the boxes for the attendant features we’d expect from a trail camera at its slightly more premium price.